DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `key`: The resource unique key identifier.
     - `statusCode`: The resource status code.
     - `kind`: The resource's kind (xhr, document, image, css, font, …).
-    - `timestampMs`: The timestamp when the resource stopped (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the resource stopped (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `addError(message: string, source: string, stacktrace: string, timestampMs: long, context: map)`